csci338/spring2025/pages/_assignments/lab05.md

 * You have created an interactive modal box using React (Part 3)
 * You have answered all of the questions in `answers.md`.

-Then, push your `lab05` branch to GitHub and make a pull request.
-Please ensure that the destination (left-hand side) is pointing to the `main` branch of **your repo** and the source (right-hand side) is pointing to the `lab05` branch of **your repo**
+Then, push your `lab05-b` branch to GitHub and make a pull request.
+Please ensure that the destination (left-hand side) is pointing to the `main` branch of **your repo** and the source (right-hand side) is pointing to the `lab05-b` branch of **your repo**

-Paste a link to your repo in the Moodle submission.
+Paste a link to your pull request in the Moodle submission.